The Top 5 Supplements to Build Muscle

 3. Caffeine

-There is strong evidence that Caffeine improves power output, with Examine.com rating the evidence as grade A. Caffeine as a supplement is a stimulant derived from naturally occurring (coffee / tea), commonly taken as capsule or powder or drink.
+There is strong evidence that Caffeine improves power output.
+Grade A, according to Examine.com.
+Caffeine as a supplement is a stimulant derived from naturally occurring (coffee / tea), commonly taken as capsule or powder or drink.
 Studies typically use 3–6mg per kg bodyweight.

 4. Citrulline

-There is good evidence that Citrulline improves power output, with Examine.com rating the evidence as grade B. Citrulline as a supplement is a amino acid derived from naturally occurring (also synthesised), commonly taken as powder or capsule.
+There is good evidence that Citrulline improves power output.
+Grade B, according to Examine.com.
+Citrulline as a supplement is a amino acid derived from naturally occurring (also synthesised), commonly taken as powder or capsule.
 Studies typically use 3–8g.

 5. Colostrum

-There is good evidence that Colostrum improves muscle mass, with Examine.com rating the evidence as grade B. Colostrum as a supplement is a dairy-derived derived from bovine (cow), commonly taken as capsule or powder.
+There is good evidence that Colostrum improves muscle mass.
+Grade B, according to Examine.com.
+Colostrum as a supplement is a dairy-derived derived from bovine (cow), commonly taken as capsule or powder.
 Studies typically use 20–60g.

 Colostrum is the first milk produced by mammals in the days after giving birth.
 Bovine colostrum — sourced from cows — is rich in immunoglobulins, growth factors, and other bioactive compounds.
 It is known to support immune function and gut health, and it can help to reduce the frequency of upper respiratory infections.
 It is also used by athletes to support muscle recovery and reduce gut permeability caused by intense exercise.
 It is available as a capsule or powder.